 Question 1.3 (4 marks)

-Discuss the pros and cons you would raise with Sarah as to whether emergent borderline personality disorder should be considered in someone under age 18.
+Describe (list and explain) the pros and cons you would raise with Sarah as to whether emergent borderline personality disorder should be considered in someone under age 18.

 Reasons to consider Borderline PD as the main differential

-A If BPD is the main diagnosis then we can direct Nicole to the right psychological treatment [worth 1]
+If BPD is the main diagnosis then we can direct Nicole to the right psychological treatment [worth 1]

-B DSM-V says it's possible to diagnose it before age 18 if the symptoms have persisted for at least 1 year – which they have with Nicole. [worth 1]
+DSM-V says it's possible to diagnose it before age 18 if the symptoms have persisted for at least 1 year – which they have with Nicole. [worth 1]

-C Diagnostic formulation of Nicole's history of abuse and bullying explains the onset and persistence of her dysfunctional coping and personality traits, which Nicole may find a helpful explanation [worth 1]
+Diagnostic formulation of Nicole's history of abuse and bullying explains the onset and persistence of her dysfunctional coping and personality traits, which Nicole may find a helpful explanation [worth 1]

 Reasons to be cautious about Borderline PD as the main differential

-D There's evidence that adults with borderline traits exhibited these as teens, but some adolescents do “grow out” of the most challenging personality features. [worth 1]
+There's evidence that adults with borderline traits exhibited these as teens, but some adolescents do “grow out” of the most challenging personality features. [worth 1]

-E Might be foreclosing on a potentially stigmatising diagnosis at too early a stage. [worth 1]
+Might be foreclosing on a potentially stigmatising diagnosis at too early a stage. [worth 1]

-F If in fact the diagnosis is depression then she hasn't had a full trial of effective medication, and she deserves to have this. [worth 1]
+If in fact the diagnosis is depression then she hasn't had a full trial of effective medication, and she deserves to have this. [worth 1]

 Up to a maximum of 4 marks in total

 TOTAL: